lorimccaskill/datadog-take-home/documentation/Customer.md

 1. [x-model](https://alpinejs.dev/directives/model) allows for binding data... but it only works with `<input>` elements (I would have to really manipulate the purpose and look to achieve the clickable square approach the design presented) and it didn't provide me with a way to show / hide the company that's been swapped in.
 2. [x-ref](https://alpinejs.dev/directives/ref) allows access to the DOM, but I wanted to pass in structured variable data (not simply a string) in order to update the contents of the HTML that creates the Testimonial Highlight.
-3. [x-teleport](https://alpinejs.dev/directives/teleport) felt closer to a workable option, but the biggest downside would seem to be it's reliance on leveaging full markup in the `<template>` element.
+3. [x-teleport](https://alpinejs.dev/directives/teleport) felt closer to a workable option, but the biggest downside would seem to be it's reliance on leveraging full markup in the `<template>` element.
 As I thought through this possibility, I was heading down a road in which all of the testmimonials would exist in the DOM and be hidden.
 And while I could create them in Astro with components, I wanted to avoid littering the output HTML if possible.

-Ultimately I went with using the global Alpine.data() to register and call a custom function, handleCustomerClick() which both updates the testimonal content and swaps the clickable company logo so the user can select any of the testimonials to view.
+Ultimately I went with using the global [Alpine.data()](https://alpinejs.dev/globals/alpine-data) to register and call a custom function, `handleCustomerClick()` which both updates the testimonal content and swaps the clickable company logo so the user can select any of the testimonials to view.
 This code excerpted below is found in [CustomerSection.astro](../src/components/CustomerSection.astro):

 ```
 document.addEventListener('alpine:init', () => {